frankw2/libfss/README.md

 # Function Secret Sharing (FSS) Library

-This is a function secret sharing (FSS) library for Go.
-A C++ version (used in the paper) will be released soon!
+This is a function secret sharing (FSS) library for Go and C++.

-To get a sense on how to use the library, please look at the example programs in the test_fss/ folder.
+To get a sense on how to use the library for Go, look in the test_fss/ folder.
+For C++, look at the fss-test.cpp file.

+For the Go and C++ libraries, the code is split into server, client, and common code.

 This library is based the following papers: